 In 2015, an Illinois appeals court determined that this state’s two-year statute of limitations – the amount of time you have to file a lawsuit – begins on the date of the wrongful death for both wrongful death lawsuits and survival claims.
 Who can file a wrongful death lawsuit in Illinois?
 Survivors entitled to pursue a wrongful death action are the “next of kin,” a spouse or a blood-related family member who would routinely and automatically inherit from a decedent if the decedent died without a will (or in legal terms, died “intestate”).

-Clearly, when someone loses a beloved family member through a wrongful death, no sum or amount will assuage the pain, but wrongful death and survival claims can help the survivors satisfy their immediate financial obligations and avoid potential hardship.
+When someone loses a beloved family member through wrongful death, no sum or amount will assuage the pain, but wrongful death and survival claims can help the survivors satisfy their immediate financial obligations and avoid potential hardship.
 Wrongful death and survival claims can also hold accountable the person or persons whose negligence caused the wrongful death.
 Although it will be difficult at a time of grieving, in the greater Chicago area, it is imperative to speak with an experienced Chicago wrongful death attorney as swiftly as you can if your own family suffers the wrongful death of a loved one.